eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

    .. warning::
      Slurm **always** propagate the environment of the current user to the job.
      This could impact the behavior of the job.
-If you want a clean environment add ``#SBATCH --export=NONE`` to your sbatch script.
+If you want a clean environment, add ``#SBATCH --export=NONE`` to your sbatch script.
      This option is particularly important for jobs that are submitted  on  one
      cluster  and execute on a different cluster (e.g. with different paths).

 #. **Job's command(s)**

-  Finally you put the command that executes your application, including all the parameters.
+  Finally, you put the command that executes your application, including all the parameters.
   You will often see the command ``srun`` calling the executable instead of executing the application binary.
 For more information see `MPI jobs`_ section.